TL;DR — Key Takeaways

 How much do freelancers earn in 2026?

-The average hourly rate for freelancers in North America is $47.71.
+The average hourly rate for freelancers in North America is $47.71 in 2026.
 The highest-paying freelance fields are AI ($115/hr), blockchain ($87/hr), and robotics ($77/hr).
-Over 4.7 million US freelancers earned more than $100,000 annually.
+A record 5.6 million US freelancers earned more than $100,000 annually in 2025, according to MBO Partners.
+Full-time freelancers in AI report median annual earnings of $140,000–$185,000.

 What percentage of the US workforce freelances?